dhruv-jangid/nextblog/README.md

 npm install
 ```

-2. Set up your environment variables following the example above
+2. Set up your environment variables following the example above.

 3. Initialize the database: